dlang/dub-docs/docs/dub-reference/subpackages.md

 a `Have_package_mylibrary` version will be automatically defined by DUB, and will be visible for when the sub-package is used as dependency.

+Specified build types and configurations (e.g., via the command-line interface) are applied to the sub-package, and are taken from the sub-package recipe.
+For example, executing `dub build :mylibrary -c experimental`, the `experimental` configuration must exist in the sub-package recipe.

 ## Declaration

 Sub-packages can be declared entirely within the main recipe, or by a